chrislim2888/fraudlabspro/README.md

+## This class is no longer updated.
+Please visit https://github.com/fraudlabspro/fraudlabspro-php for the latest updated version

 FraudLabs Pro (PHP Module)
 ========================
 This PHP module enables user to easily implement fraud detection feature into their solution using the API from http://www.fraudlabspro.com.